Adrianjewell91/how-to-code/README.md

     2. Subtract the second number from the third number, and compare it with the first number

 This solution is equally valid.
 Some of you might think these two solutions are the same.
 Fundamentally, they accomplish the same thing, but they are not the same solution because they are doing different mathematical operations, and this might be an important detail for an engineer.
 We will see why when we get further down in the process.
-Lastly, it is important to note that while this problem had two very obvious solutions, there might certainly be more solutions, and in practice, coming up with solutions is never this simple.
+Lastly, it is important to note that while this problem had two very obvious solutions, there might certainly be more solutions.
 The corresponding chapter in this course will cover strategies to come up with the solutions when no solutions come to mind.
 The technique for doing this are perhaps the most powerful techniques you can learn from this course, and it is still a field that I personally feel is an area for significant academic research.

+In practice, coming up with solutions can be hard because requires the engineer to introspect into their mind and be able to express, in words, how the inputs were transformed into the outputs.
+There are many strategies to help with this process, and they are outlined and the end of the chapter.
+This step is the most important, and it is both a creative and disciplinary process - the former because insight is required, and the latter because attention to detail is required to put that insight completely into words.

 For now, we can be satisfied with these two solutions.
 The next step in the process is to pick one of them.
 In order to accomplish this, we must weigh the trade offs of each solution.
 When evaluating solutions, there will usually be pros and cons of each, and software, there will usually be a trade off in terms of how quickly the solution will run.
 This is common metric because people care about fast their computer programs run.
 In this particular case, it is very possible that one of these solutions will run faster than the other because of the mathematical operations being performed.
 That is, sometimes an addition operation will happen faster than a subtraction operation on a computer.
 This may a trivial performance increase on a modern machine, but imagine a hypothetical scenario from a time in the past, where the difference would be significant.
 In that case, there is a very good reason to pick one solution over the other.
 All in all, it is simply enough to know that this kind of weighing takes place in the problem solving process, and it’s important to know what the tradeoffs might be when picking a solution.